Junior Fellows Leadership Program

 • U.S. high school students from 9th to 11th grade are eligible to apply.

-• All participants must be fully vaccinated against COVID-19, including one booster shot for safe international travel.
+• All participants must be fully immunized against COVID-19 for safe international travel.

 • Junior Fellows will be selected based on demonstrated leadership potential and skills, as well as the qualities necessary to have a successful and engaging experience with other program participants, including (but not limited to): ability to adapt to a foreign culture, emotional and interpersonal maturity, strong academic background and a demonstrated interest in Japan.